-In 2005, the newly founded limit company erected a new furniture warehouse measuring 750 square metres and a panel production shop measuring 95 x 12 metres.
+In 2005, the new founded limited company erected a new furniture warehouse measuring 750 square metres and a panel production shop measuring 95 x 12 metres.

-Joachim Baumgartner became the factory manager and, with the introduction of the CHARISMA II with raised driver's cabin at the Caravan Salon trade show, gave Concorde's development an important boost.
+Joachim Baumgartner became the managing director and, with the introduction of the CHARISMA II with raised driver's cabin at the Caravan Salon trade show, gave Concorde's development an important boost.
 The demand for the new models had increased significantly and brought with it further construction measures to ensure that this demand could be met.

 In 2006, a new heat press costing around 350,000 EUR was put into operation.
 As a result, and thanks to the huge popularity of the CHARISMA, in 2006 Concorde was for the first time in the company's history able to sell almost 500 motorhomes within one year.

 Construction of the Band II and the building of an additional warehouse specifically intended for the Band II was started in 2007.
 At the same time, Concorde began production of the entry-level model CREDO in Aschbach.